Hamadan rugs are hand-woven, high quality village rugs that are manufactured in and around the city of Hamadan in western Iran.

 Construction Of Hamadan Rugs

 The wool used in the construction of Hamadan rugs is obtained from hardy sheep that graze at high altitudes of the area.
-This wool is very durable and the knotting is hearty and robust, both of which lend to the long lasting quality of these rugs.
+This wool is very durable, hardy, and robust, which lend to the long lasting quality of these rugs.

 Hamadan rugs are typically single wefted and most of them have a cotton foundation.
-Older pieces are often tied on wool warp, which is in contrast to today’s rugs with their cotton warp.
+Older pieces are often tied on wool warp, which is in contrast to today’s rugs with their cotton foundation.

 Foundation of Hamadan Rugs